-- The calendula is anti-inflammatory and will soothe unhappy skin.
+- Calendula is anti-inflammatory and soothes irritated skin.

 3. Aquaphor Baby Healing Ointment

-Aquaphor’s unique combination of active ingredients delivers hydration to the skin and locks it in, but still allows oxygen to reach the skin.
-This creates an environment that both soothes and protects irritated skin, but also creates ideal conditions for effective healing.
+Aquaphor’s unique combination of active ingredients delivers hydration to the skin and locks it in but still allows oxygen to reach the skin.
+This creates an environment that soothes and protects irritated skin and creates ideal conditions for effective healing.

 It’s been clinically proven to restore healthy skin and is recommended by many pediatricians.
-Overall, this is a great all-purpose ointment and can be used as a moisturizing product, diaper ointment, and on minor cuts and scrapes.
+Overall, this is a great all-purpose ointment, and it can also be used as a moisturizing product, diaper ointment, and on minor cuts and scrapes.

 - This is a versatile product.